CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 against these attacks.
 See {{WEBER}} for more background on security issues with Unicode.

+Additionally, it is possible to encode a string of Unicode user-perceived characters in multiple ways.
+While various Unicode normalization forms exist, {{RFC6531}} does not mandate the use of any such forms for the encoding of the Local-part.
+Thus, it may be possible to encode a Local-part value in multiple ways.
+To mitigate against attacks where different encodings are used by the mail system and the Certification Authority issuing certificates containing `SmtpUTF8Mailbox` values, this specification requires an octet-for-octet comparison of the Local-part.
+However, requiring the use of binary comparison may raise interoperability concerns where the mail system employs one encoding and the Certification Authority employs another.
+To mitigate against such interoperability issues, the Certification Authority SHOULD use the same encoding as the one used by the mail system.

 # Differences from RFC 8398

 This document obsoletes {{!RFC8398}}.
 There are three major changes